 REAL Community Garden

 We have plots for 11 individuals, families or community groups to have their own garden at the REAL Community Garden.
-It is only January 2019 now, but we know we will have many plots available for rent, as a few people have already advised they are not returning.
-If you would like one, don’t wait, contact us now! list.
-Contact Barb at [email protected] or call 283-9966.
+We have many plots available in 2019 as many of last years gardeners are not returning.
+If you would like one, don’t wait, contact us now!
+Contact Katie Hoffman at [email protected] or call (613) 983-3360.

 Another option in Smiths Falls is the Community Carrot Garden which operates on the grounds of Heritage House Museum.
-Contact Ken Manwell at [email protected] or phone 613-284-0848 for additional information.
+Contact Ken Manwell at [email protected] or phone (613) 284-0848 for additional information.
+You should choose a location that is easy for you to access on a regular basis.

 About the Garden